The rules are applicable for all events in the League, but we reserve the right to change them at any time.

 - As well as scoring actions and safety reasons, the referee may call “Halt!” if one fencer steps out of the ring or a grappling action lasts for a long period with no clear dominance by either fencer.

 [NB- A fencer or their coach may also call “Halt!” if there is equipment failure, injury, or other immediate safety concern.
 These are the only reasons for calling “Halt!” by someone who is not a referee.]

 - The referee will consider the exchange.
 If unclear, they may consult the assistant referee.
 If still unclear they may consult the fencers for their recollection.
 They will then describe the scoring exchange, and the score resulting.
 Examples:

 “Attacked with thrust, fell short, hit to head, parry failed, afterblow late.
-3 points.”
+3 points red.”

 “Attack to hand, parried with thrust to mask, afterblow cut to leg.
-3 points to 2, overall 1 point.”
+3 points red, 2 points blue.
+1 point red”